 I hardly have time to prepare a fancy activity.

-Well yes, that was me when I had only my eldest daughter a few years back.
-I enjoyed browsing for ideas, choosing color papers, markers, buying pipe cleaners, print on papers, drawing and cutting them on shapes, et cetera et cetera.
+Well yes, that Pinterest mommy was me when I had only my eldest daughter a few years back.
+I enjoyed browsing for ideas, choosing color papers, markers, buying pipe cleaners, print on papers, drawing and cutting them on shapes, and so on.